jens1o/hitbox-api-php/README.md

 I plan to do a documentation, but first I want to make sure I don't have any breaking changes.

 ### Roadmap
+- Write some templates making contributions easier
-- Explore in chat possibillities => search for a good lib to accomplish this
+- Explore in chat possibilities => search for a good lib to accomplish this
 - Finalize structure
 - Make a documentation that everybody understands(I think I need some help when it comes to grammar...) :)